bahrus/xtal-element/README.md

 A number of intriguing proposals are being adopted for this.
 Because trans-render provides a number of facilities for substituting one tag name for another, here's the approach xtal-element adopts.

 If another custom element is found matching the same name, the custom element will be registered with the first non-taken number appended to the name.
 Static prop 'isReally' allows consumers to know which tag name to use.
+Using this feature i not easy if using dynamic import (I think).

 ## A room with a view